arduino/docs-content/content/arduino-cloud/01.guides/03.esp32/esp32.md

 1. First, let's attach the device we want to use, by clicking the **"Select Device"** button in the **"Associated Devices"** section to the right.
 2. let's create a new variable, call it `test`, and select it to be a `boolean` type and with a **read/write** permission.
 3. finally, configure your network in the **Network** section.
-Here you will enter your Wi-Fi® credentials, and if you are using an ESP32 based board, you need to enter the secret key here.
+Here you will enter your Wi-Fi® credentials, and your **Secret Key**, obtained when configuring your device.

 ![Enter network credentials.](assets/esp32-only.png)

-***Your secret key is obtained during the device configuration.
-Read more at [Configuring ESP boards](/arduino-cloud/hardware/wifi#configure-esp-boards).***

 All the above configurations have now been generated into a set of files that can be accessed in the **Sketch** tab.

 ***For more details, see the [documentation for Things](/arduino-cloud/cloud-interface/things).***

-### Create Sketch

 The automatically generated sketch is now available to be edited.
 This sketch includes all necessities to connect to the cloud, and has a callback function generated for each **read/write** variable.